CodemasonHQ/docs/quickstart.md

 ## Development environment
 Codemason leverages the power of Docker throughout an application's lifecycle.
 This way, you and your team can be confident that your code will run right every time.

-> You don't need to be a Docker expert to use Codemason.
+> {note} You don't need to be a Docker expert to use Codemason.
+Craft Kits will provide all the defaults you need to get started!

 With the Mason CLI, you can Dockerize your apps with a single command which generates the Docker files required and adds them to the current working directory
 ```bash